nischalbadal/YouTube-Trending-Video-Analysis/docs/ETL Process Documentation.md

 ```
  And lastly, dotenv was used for secret and confidential values as storing database credentials and was extracted from the file when needed.

+####  In this way, we have successfully completed the Extraction, Transformation and Loading of raw YouTube Trending Video data into designed warehouse.